Frkn95/admin-dashboard/README.md

 # Admin-Dashboard
-Project: Admin Dashboard on The Odin Project
+Project: Admin Dashboard from The Odin Project